r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.7.0 =
+*Release Date - 27 Jan, 2023*
+* Fix: update user's email when update done by admin into another user's profile and certain conditions

 = 2.6.9 =
 *Release Date - 23 Jan, 2023*